-The management mandate issued by the Ministry of Finance set a limit for investments in unlisted real estate at 7 percent of the Pension Fund.
-The unlisted real estate composite may be invested in real estate or in equity and interest-bearing instruments issued by non-listed companies, fund structures and other legal entities whose primary business is the acquisition, development and management or financing of real estate.
+The management mandate issued by the Ministry of Finance set a limit on investments in unlisted real estate at 7 percent of the Pension Fund.
+The unlisted real estate composite may be invested in unlisted real estate or in equity and interest-bearing instruments issued by non-listed companies, fund structures and other legal entities whose primary business is the acquisition, development and management or financing of real estate.
 These investments may be made through Norwegian or other legal entities, but not in real estate located in Norway.
+The fund's unlisted property investments are made through corporate structures.
+The companies are directly or indirect wholly owned by Norges Bank or jointly owned with co-investors, and ownership control is exercised at several levels.
+The legal entities have their own boards where we usually appoint or nominate directors.
 Real estate is defined as rights to land and any buildings thereon.
+Norges Bank's Executive Board has further set specific limits on real estate management.